yelu-git/hopgd/README.md

 HOPGD, abbreviation for Higher-Order Proper Generalized Decomposition, is a multi-dimensional arrays decomposition method.
 Similarly to PARAFAC, it can be used to compress multi-dimensional arrays to multiple simple vectors.
 But differently, it determines automatically the necessary number of vectors for a given approximation accuracy.

+Beside data compression, HOPGD can be used for surrogate modeling, model calibration and optimization, as well as uncertainty quantification.

-This website summarizes our recent work on the HOPGD and shares some implementation examples.
+This website summarizes our recent work on HOPGD and shares some implementation examples.
 If you use the codes, please consider citing our work.

 ### Standard implementation

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Standard implementation of HOPGD is based on full order arrays without unknown values for the components.

 ```markdown
 Syntax highlighted code block